autotest/autotest/documentation/source/main/local/ClientQuickStart.rst

     client/autotest-local client/tests/sleeptest/control

 Some tests may require that you run them as root.
 For example, if you try to run the rtc test as normal user, you will get ``/dev/rtc0: Permission denied error`` in your test result.
-So you must have to run the test as root.
+So you must run the test as root.

 **In case you run the client as root, then switch back to a regular user, some important directories will be owned by root and the next